Blood and Transplant Research Unit in Organ Donation and Transplantation

 Haiku poetry collection

-We’re delighted to share with you a few of the poems in our growing poetry collection, all penned by colleagues and friends from the BTRU.
-This initiative aims to bring the complex issue of organ donation and transplantation to life in an interesting and accessible way.
+We’re delighted to share with you the poems from our Haiku poetry collection, all penned by colleagues and friends from the BTRU.
+This initiative aimed to bring the complex issue of organ donation and transplantation to life in an interesting and accessible way.

 We invited everyone from across the BTRU to create Haiku, a Japanese form of poetry in the format of 5-7-5 syllables.
 Haiku can be read very quickly and so are an accessible way to communicate the value and benefit of our complex research.
 The collection has poems from PhD students, clinicians, lay members and researchers and so is a chance to learn from each other’s perspectives and build shared understanding within the BTRU and beyond.